x-team/handbook/remote-lifestyle.md

 [2016 X-OUTPOST RECAP](https://x-team.com/blog/x-outpost-2016-recap/)

-In 2016, the X-Outpost was hosted in 4 countries and 5 cities, including: Gran Canaria, Naples, Boston, Chicago, and Koh Phangan.
+In 2016, the X-Outpost was hosted in four countries and five cities, including Gran Canaria, Naples, Boston, Chicago, and Koh Phangan.